DraftCall

 Head to Head

-Cade Otton vs George Kittle: Who Should You Start?
+Cade Otton vs George Kittle: The Full Breakdown

 Both see steady target volume for the tight end position.
 Cade Otton had 59 catches for 572 yards; George Kittle posted 57 for 628.
 At a position where most starters barely clear 7 PPG, this class of tight end is where the fantasy advantage lives week to week.